 6. (AMP) Accelerated Mobile Pages Website Design

-Accelerated Mobile Pages or “AMP” for short, is a stripped down version of web pages that are built to load lightening fast on mobile browsers.
-Google originated the Accelerated Mobile Pages (AMP) Project and is completely open source.
+Accelerated Mobile Pages or “AMP” for short, is a stripped-down version of web pages that are built to load lightning fast on mobile browsers.
+Google originated the Accelerated Mobile Pages (AMP) Project and is completely open-source.

 Different Types of Content Management Systems (CMS)